veb-101/veb-101/README.md

 ## 🔭 I’m currently working on

-* Blog writing: *YoloR - You Only Learn One Representation*
+* Blog: *YoloR - You Only Learn One Representation*
 * Building: *[Attention mechanism and Transformer models](https://github.com/veb-101/Attention-and-Transformers)*

 ## 🌱 I’m currently learning